 World wide chart coverage, AIS software, and software to run the charge controller.
 Power use can be throttled back - minimising it allows OpenCpn to run perfectly well.

 Spare laptop with the same software set up.
-Switching from one to the other requires just a USB plug switching across.
+Switching from one to the other requires just swapping a USB plug from one computer to the other.

 Long distance wifi antenna, enables internet in most anchorages.

 VHF COBRA MR F55 EU

 AIS Comar CSB200 - transmits and receives.
 No screen, integrated with OpenCpn.

 Depth sounder: PCFF-80 fish finder - displays on the laptop, easily arranged to display both the OpenCpn screen and the depth sounder output.
 This is an expensive piece of kit - £500! - which I bought when I was running the boat as a commercial fishing boat.
 But it needs the laptop to run and I found it exasperating to set up.
 Setting it up once doesn't mean it will just work the next time.
 I gave up on it.
 I considered swapping it out for a bog standard depth sounder, but found I didn't miss it.
 I use charts and the GPS and tidal info to figure out routes in shallow water, and a leadline if I need to check a depth at an anchorage.

 2 interchangeable VHF aerials, one at the top of the mast, one deck mounted.